Netflix/metaflow-ui/docs/plugin-system.md

 ## How plugins works

-Each plugin must have an HTML file as an entry point.
+Each plugin must have an HTML file as an entry point and manifest.json file for configurations.
 This HTML is rendered to an iframe at a certain spot within the UI.
 Plugins can also have javascript and CSS files.

 A basic plugin could be something like